faragly/forta-agent-compound-governance/README.md

 ## Alerts

-Describe each of the type of alerts fired by this agent

 - COMPOUND-PROPOSAL-AGENT
   - Fired when a transaction interacts with Compound Protocol Governance
   - Severity is always set to "medium"